 It's no magic bullet.
 Lite n' Easy works on the evidence-based notion that energy (calorie/kilojoule) restriction helps to achieve weight loss.

-Before you start Lite n' Easy you fill in a short questionnaire which asks your age, gender, height, current weight and how much exercise you do, and Lite n' Easy then recommends one of three different meal plans – 1200, 1500 or 1800 calories per day (what's that in kilojoules?) based on your answers.
+Before starting Lite n' Easy you're asked whether your goal is weight loss, health or convenience.
+Then you fill in a short questionnaire which asks your age, gender, height, current weight and how much exercise you do, and Lite n' Easy then recommends one of three different meal plans – 1200, 1500 or 1800 calories per day (5021, 6276 or 7531 kilojoules) based on your answers.

 Maryl-Ann Marshall, accredited practising dietitian (APD) and Lite n' Easy spokesperson told us, "The meal plans are developed by our team of dietitians to help customers lose about 0.5–1kg per week on average."